We found 220 results that contain "training"

 Posted on: #iteachmsu

-November collaborative tools training from MSU IT
+June's collaborative tools training opportunities

-Check out November’s courses about collaborative tools training, available at no cost to all students, faculty, and staff.
-Visit SpartansLearn for more information and to register.
+Check out the June training courses available at no cost to all MSU students, faculty, and staff.
+Visit SpartansLearn for more information and to register.FEATURED TRAINING OF THE MONTH

 Spartan 365 – Overview

 Have you ever wanted to work collaboratively in a document or simultaneously on any device?
 Spartan 365 makes this type of teamwork easy!
 Spartan 365 offers robust features and a secure environment.
-This course will give an overview of the main Microsoft 365 apps including Forms, OneDrive, OneNote, and Teams.
+This course will give an overview of the main Microsoft 365 apps including Forms, OneDrive, OneNote, Outlook, and Teams.

-Instructor: Michael Julian
+Instructor – Michael Julian

 What participants are saying...